michael-lefebvre/Squid/readme.md

 	sh build.sh

-The freshly builded app will be available into the `release` folder.
+The freshly builded `.dmg` will be available into the `release` folder.

 ## Roadmap